TCA166/gitWebhook/README.md

 1. Setup the webhook on the git side
    During the setup be sure to pay close attention to any opportunities to input any sort of secret key.
    You will need that key later if you want to enable webhook verification **THIS IS SOMETHING THAT I GREATLY ADVISE YOU DO**.
-   For GitHub that would be the secret string that you provide [during creation](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook) and for GitLab that would be the [secret token](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#validate-payloads-by-using-a-secret-token).
+   For GitHub that would be the secret string that you provide [during creation](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook), for GitLab that would be the [secret token](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#validate-payloads-by-using-a-secret-token) and for Gitea that would be the [authorization token](https://docs.gitea.com/usage/webhooks#authorization-header).
 2. Install this package
     - Using pip